 If you want to make sure your webpages rank well in search engines, it's essential to have a basic knowledge of search engine optimization (SEO).
-But the truth is, many people don't.
-SEMrush’s research shows that website owners often struggle with technical SEO.
-That's no surprise, because the average SEO checklist contains more than a dozen issues to address before a site can truly succeed.
+But the truth is, many people don't, so when they encounter SEO problems, they're a little bit stuck.
+SEMrush’s research shows that website owners often struggle with technical issues.
+That's no surprise because the average SEO checklist contains more than a dozen issues to address before a site can truly succeed.

 But which SEO issues do you really need to focus on?